As a photographer, you should know your rights. And set the terms of any photography job in writing. This is where your

 5. Copyright Ownership and Transfer of Use Rights

 This is a very important section because it could have a huge impact in the future if a dispute arises.

 You will want to retain copyright and grant your client use rights.
 This means you own the photo, but they have your permission to use it.

 Sometimes a client will want to use the photos for an ad campaign or a product label.
 That’s when you want to look at getting more detailed with what rights they have and for how long.

 In the end, you decide what you’re comfortable doing and giving in exchange for payment.

 4. Property or Model Releases

-You need property and model releases to show the photos to the public.
+You need property and model release forms to show the photos to the public.
 This is especially crucial in our culture driven by social media and online branding!

 A property release is to show private property, such as a home or pet.
 Yes, pets are property in this case.

 Some photographers choose to charge an additional fee if the client does not agree to sign a release.

 Open communication is key, though.
 Tell your clients where you plan on using the images.
 It’ll help you build trust with them.
 And in most cases, I’ve found that clients are happy to oblige!

 3. Liability Limitations

 This section talks about what happens in case of damages.
 Or the inability to perform a job due to things beyond your control.
 This can include things like injury, illness, acts of God, or digital files getting lost.

 This section will talk about what you agree to do in these cases, and what the client can expect to receive.
 Often this will involve returning a retainer to the client.
 Or finding a suitable photographer for a last-minute replacement.

 2. Post-Production and Editing

 This circles back to the general topic of use rights.
 It touches on how clients can use your images.
 And if they can apply any further edits to them.